 Alyssa Rosenzweig

-Je suis une développeuse de pilotes graphiques, passionnée par le logiciel libre (courriel).
+Je suis une développeuse des pilotes graphiques, passionnée par le logiciel libre (courriel).
 Je travaille sur Asahi Linux.
-Ce site est en anglais, mais j’ai un compte francophone de Mastodon. 🏳️🌈
+J’ai aussi un compte francophone de Mastodon. 🏳️🌈

 AAA gaming on Asahi Linux